kstodu2/AutomationExercisePractice/README.md

 ![image](https://github.com/kstodu2/AutomationExercisePractice/assets/83611423/2f92e758-8c14-4ce9-8022-cb25ca3450c1)

+Java| Selenium WebDriver, TestNG

+Current issues/workarounds:
 # Needs adblock .crx file(Chrome) or .xpi(Firefox) in order to work.
 Otherwise the constantly changing ad-popups will cause some of the tests to not complete.

+Future improvements:
+Incorporate Jenkins to run on any OS.
+Research more about preloading adblock before moving onto the tests or find a different way to block the ads.